 One of the most popular options from the 1990s in the here and now, the cards had to make it back from an active war zone and can be easily identified thanks to a distinctive gold foil Desert Shield logo in the top right corner.

-Other than the Desert Shield logo, they’re exactly the same as the normal 1991 Topps Baseball set that was made available to the public.
+Other than the Desert Shield logo, they’re the same as the 1991 Topps Baseball set made available to the public.
 This means that Ryan is included in the set.

 2. 1968 Nolan Ryan Topps RC #177